Ancient Egyptian Wedding Customs

-- Women were expected to keep the home clean and to keep herself clean and groomed.
+- Women were expected to keep the home clean and to keep themselves clean and groomed.

-- Wives were considered equal to her husband.
+- Wives were considered equal to their husbands.

 - Sometimes the groom would pay the bride’s family some type of goods or money for permission to marry her.